compusolve-rsa/TestingGrounds/README.md

 ### TG 25.
 Now Guards Chasing Player when they see him.
 When they have no player in their sense, they patrolling route.
 This is simple 2 branch behavior for our Guards.

+### TG 26.
+Now Guards, when they chasing Player and lost sight of player, they move to last known location of player.
+If they don't see player, they moving along their patrolling route.